chipweinberger/flutter_pcm_sound/README.md

 ## Event Based Feeding

+Unlike traditional audio libraries which use a high-frequency timer-based audio callback, `flutter_pcm_sound` uses a low-frequency event-based callback.

 Your feed callback is invoked _once_ for each of these events:
 - **Low-buffer event** – when the number of buffered frames falls **below** the threshold set with `setFeedThreshold`.
 - **Zero event** – when the buffer is fully drained (`remainingFrames == 0`).

 **Note:** _once_ means once per `feed()` — every time you feed new data, it allows the plugin to trigger another low-buffer or zero event.

+> 💡 **Tip:**  By altering how many extra samples you `feed` beyond your threshold, you can control how often `flutter_pcm_sound` invokes your feed callback.

 > 🧠 **Why event-based feeding?** You might wonder why `flutter_pcm_sound` doesn’t just use a timer to request more samples every few milliseconds like every other audio library.
 The problem is asynchronous timing.
 Whether the timer runs on the Dart or native side, your feed callbacks get bunched up behind Dart UI work, leading to audio delays, pops, & excess work, and means it's not really a reliable "timer".
-Event-based better reflects the reality of Dart timing without requiring an isolate, and is more efficient.
+Event-based better reflects the limitations of Dart timing and is more efficient.

-> 💡 **Tip:** You can still emulate timer-style feeding by setting a very large feed threshold so that `flutter_pcm_sound` calls your feed callback regularly.
-From there, you can also optionally run a Dart-side `Timer.periodic(...)` or `Ticker` and estimate `remainingFrames`  from your last callback + the elapsed time since it fired.
-You should also consider running this in a Dart `Isolate`.
+> 💡 **Tip:** If you prefer, it's easy to wrap `flutter_pcm_sound` to simulate a traditional timer-based callback.
+1) set a extremely large feed threshold so that `flutter_pcm_sound` regularly tells you its `remainingFrames` 2) start a Dart-side `Timer.periodic(...)` or `Ticker` 3) invoke a new callback using this timer and pass it `remainingFrames` minus elapsed time, so that the callback knows how much to feed.

+> 💡 **Tip:** Consider running your sound code in a Dart `Isolate`, so that it is decoupled from UI framedrops.

 ## One-Pedal Driving